andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 I've arranged for Ian to take me to the airport tomorrow so we discuss logistics before he drops me off for my last night on Tico Time.
 If anybody makes a trip to the west coast of Costa Rica <a href="https://crlimocompany.business.site">
 hit up Ian and Patsy</a>, they are great people.
-Plus they have a 4WD Ford \
-Excursion limo, which I respect the hell out of for the audacity of it alone.
+Plus they have a 4WD Ford Excursion limo, which I respect the hell out of for the sheer audacity of it alone.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2021_09-costa_rica/cr_limo.png" alt="Limo">
   <figcaption class="figure-caption">I mean just look at that thing</figcaption>
 </figure>

 This is when the international version of the Sunday Scaries hit me hard.
-What a downright adventure from start to finish.
+It's been a downright adventure from start to finish.
 I'm not ready to leave but I have obligations that require my attention elsewhere (no I don't I'm unemployed, what the hell do I have to do).
 As much as I want to bail on my flight tomorrow I think better of it and pack up all my stuff before hitting the sack.